-The data were first analyzed using an ANOVA followed by post hoc tests to examine how people responded to the three groups of images (mixed, significant on Appeal, R(2, 244) = 132.229, p < .001; Engagement, R(2, 244) = 5.128, p < .01; and Empowerment, R(2, 244) = 29.228, p < .001.
-In particular, the post hoc tests showed that the mixed pairs received lower Appeal scores (M = 5.21, SD = 1.69) than the positive-only pair (M = 8.06, SD = .80) but higher Appeal scores than the negative-only pair (M = 2.00, SD = 1.46).
+The data were first analyzed using an ANOVA followed by post hoc tests to examine how people responded to the three groups of images (mixed, positive-only and negative-only) along the three emotional dimensions (i.e., Appeal, Engagement, and Empowerment).
+The results of three F tests were significant on Appeal, F(2, 244) = 132.229, p < .001; Engagement, F(2, 244) = 5.128, p < .01; and Empowerment, F(2, 244) = 29.228, p < .001.
+In particular, the post hoc tests showed that the mixed pairs received lower Appeal scores (M =5.21, SD = 1.69) than the positive-only pair (M =8.06, SD = .80) but higher Appeal scores than the negative-only pair (M = 2.00, SD = 1.46).
 Therefore, H1 was supported.
-Similarly, the post hoc tests indicated that mixed pairs received lower Empowerment scores (M = 4.56, SD = 1.62) than the positive-only pair (M = 6.11, SD = 1.49) but higher Empowerment scores than the negative-only pair (M = 3.00, SD = 2.22).
+Similarly, the post hoc tests indicated that mixed pairs received lower Empowerment scores (M = 4.56, SD =1.62) than the positive-only pair (M = 6.11, SD =1.49) but higher Empowerment scores than the negative-only pair ($\overline{M} = 3.00, SD = 2.22$).
 Therefore, H2 was supported.
-In addition, the negative-only pair (M = 6.06, SD = 2.53) received significantly higher Engagement scores than the mixed pairs (M = 4.89, SD = 1.90), but the Engagement scores on the positive-only pair (M = 5.49, SD = 2.50) were not significantly different from the other two.
+In addition, the negative-only pair (M = 6.06, SD = 2.53) received significantly higher Engagement scores than the mixed pairs (M = 4.89, SD = 1.90), but the Engagement scores on the positive-only pair (M =5.49, SD = 2.50) were not significantly different from the other two.

 The current study was interested in identifying how people responded to different pairs of emotional images.
-There was one pair in each of the positive-and negative-only group (stimulus 1 and 2).
+There was one pair in each of the positive- and negative-only group (stimulus 1 and 2).
 There were five pairs in the mixed group (stimulus 3 to 7), which were the major interest in the current study.
 To further demonstrate these differences, this study conducted three ANOVA tests to compare individuals' responses on Appeal, Engagement, and Empowerment across each of the seven pairs.
 Overall, the findings from the seven unique pairs reflected consistent results, as the H1 and H2 hypothesized.
 That is, all of the five mixed pairs reported significantly lower Appeal and Empowerment scores than the positive-only pair but higher Appeal and Empowerment scores than the negative-only pair.
 Only Pair 2 (negative-only) and Pair 6 (mixed) were not significantly different on Empowerment (See Table 1).
-In addition, there was no significant difference in
+In addition, there was no significant difference in the level of Engagement between each of the seven pairs, except that Pair 2 (negative-only) triggered significantly higher Engagement than Pair 7 (mixed).
 This study successfully controlled for the level of Engagement in the mixed-valence pairs since all of them demonstrated similar levels of Engagement.